Philippines and EU repair relations despite human rights concerns | DW | 09.03.2021

 However, the PCA's first subcommittee on trade and economic cooperation met virtually at the end of January, while the first subcommittee on "Good Governance, Rule of Law and Human Rights" took place a week later, on February 5.

-Richard Heydarian, an academic, columnist and author of The Rise of Duterte: A Populist Revolt Against Elite Democracy, says that the EU became a convenient "punching bag" for Duterte during his earlier years in office.
+Richard Heydarian, an academic, columnist and author of The Rise of Duterte: A Populist Revolt Against Elite Democracy, said the EU became a convenient "punching bag" for Duterte during his earlier years in office.

-Unlike the US, who Duterte also harangued in expletive-filled monologues but then quickly talked down his comments, Brussels has little geopolitical importance in the Philippines.
+Unlike the US, which Duterte also harangued in expletive-filled monologues but then quickly talked down his comments, Brussels has little geopolitical importance in the Philippines.

 The European Parliament and the former EU ambassador to Manila, Franz Jessen, who left in 2019, have frequently adopted very tough language against Duterte's administration, especially its "war on drugs" that has led to at least 7,000 deaths since 2016, many the result of extrajudicial killings by the police or military.